brucemack/brucemack.github.io/_posts/2025-10-26-asl-dsp-notes.md

 # Downsampling (Decimation) Low-Pass Filter

+It's the opposite of above.
+All of the ASL processing happens at 8kHz but the USB sound hardware is configured for 48kHz.
+So we need to decimate down the input audio.

-The appears to use exactly the same LPF design as the upsampling filter.
+This process appears to use exactly the same LPF design as the upsampling filter.
+This filter is applied to the 48kHz input audio.

 # CTCSS Elimination High-Pass Filter